Records Management RM Policies

 Designation of Agency Records Officer

 Oregon Administrative Rule (OAR) 166-30-0016 mandates that each state agency designate a Records Officer.
-The Electronic Records Archivist fulfills this function for non-permanent records.
-In turn, each university department and office has been mandated to designate a records management officer (RMO) who shall be responsible for the oversight of all records transactions, ensure an organized records flow, and provide for the appropriate retention and disposition of all public records within the office.
+In addition, each university department and office has been mandated to designate a records management officer (RMO) who shall be responsible for the oversight of all records transactions, ensure an organized records flow, and provide for the appropriate retention and disposition of all public records within the office.

 Timely disposal of public records